srdusr/srdwm/docs/PANEL_SUPPORT_TODO.md

       on exit.** `IpcServer`'s `Drop` impl already removes its socket path unconditionally; verified while auditing `foreign_toplevel`/protocol
       cleanup paths this pass.
-- [ ] `jq: parse error: Invalid numeric literal at line 1, column 28` repeats
-      continuously in `~/.local/state/wm-session-latest.log` - something in the session scripts pipes non-JSON into `jq` in a loop.
-Harmless, but it buries real errors.
+- [x] FIXED - `jq: parse error: Invalid numeric literal at line 1, column 28` repeated continuously in `~/.local/state/wm-session-latest.log` -- `hyprctl`'s own "not running" message goes to stdout, not stderr, so every script that still called it unconditionally after the Hyprland-to-srdwm migration fed that sentence straight into `jq` as if it were JSON.
+Fixed with an `[ -n "${HYPRLAND_INSTANCE_SIGNATURE:-}" ]` guard added to `~/.scripts/sys/night-light`, `reading-mode`, and `~/.scripts/utils/toggle-blur`, `move_terminal` - confirmed present in all four as of 2026-08-19.

 ---